maggiben/rocko_decoy/website/content/learn/how-to-borrow-from-a-defi-protocol/index.md

-So, one of the most important factors to consider when borrowing from a DeFi protocol is whether to choose a floating or a fixed interest rate.
+So, one of the most important factors to consider when borrowing from a DeFi protocol is whether to choose a floating rate or a fixed interest rate.
 Both have their advantages and disadvantages, depending on your preferences and expectations.